TidyHQ vs GameDay

 Where TidyHQ wins

-Full club administration beyond matchday.
-Financial reporting with Xero sync so your treasurer isn't doing double entry.
+The full club administration layer GameDay leaves to spreadsheets.
+Financial reporting with Xero sync so your treasurer isn't reconciling in Excel.
 Meeting minutes with action items for committee meetings.
 Task management that survives committee changeovers.
-Document storage.
-Communications to your full membership.
-A free tier with unlimited contacts.
-The 90% of club admin that has nothing to do with Saturday's game.
+Document storage for policies and constitutions.
+Communications to your full membership, not just registered players.
+A free tier with unlimited contacts and unlimited admin seats.
+The 90% of running a club that has nothing to do with Saturday's fixture.

 Where GameDay wins

 GameDay is purpose-built for Australian competitive sport and it shows.
-Fixture management, competition draws, ladders, and results tracking are native, not bolted on.
-Many state sporting bodies mandate GameDay for registrations — if yours does, you're using GameDay whether you choose to or not.
-Their sport-specific registration forms, volunteer and umpire rostering, and deep integration with the Australian sports ecosystem are genuinely strong.
-For competition management, they're the standard.
+Fixture management, competition draws, ladders, and results tracking are native.
+Many state sporting bodies mandate GameDay for registrations — if yours does, that's settled.
+Volunteer and umpire rostering, sport-specific registration forms, and deep integration with the Australian sports ecosystem are genuinely strong.
+For competition management specifically, they're the standard.

 Best for